Ron Dante

-Carmine John Granito (born August 22, 1945), known professionally as Ron Dante, is an American singer, songwriter, session vocalist, and record producer.
-Dante is best known as the real life lead singer of the fictional cartoon band the Archies; he was also the vocalist of the Cuff Links and co-produced Barry Manilow's first nine albums.
+Carmine John Granito (born August 22, 1945), known professionally as Ron Dante, is an American singer, songwriter and record producer.
+Dante is best known as the real-life lead singer of the fictional cartoon band the Archies; he was also the vocalist of the Cuff Links, The Turtles and co-produced Barry Manilow's first nine albums.

-Early life

-Carmine John Granito was born on August 22, 1945, to an Italian-American family in Staten Island, New York, United States.
+Dante was born Carmine John Granito to an Italian-American family in Staten Island, New York, United States.